 To be a Waldorf teacher one must be an artist in the sense that one must have the flexibility of soul to be open and receptive to inspirations when they present themselves, the self motivation to seek creative strategies in meeting the changing needs of the children, and have a deep and genuine interest in the world and it’s limitless possibilities.

-The flexibility of soul required and the ever changing demands on teachers are rather unique for how we direct and work with the children is always changing for their consciousness is constantly evolving.
-In a Waldorf school, the teacher follows along with their class from Grade I to Grade VII or VIII and the teacher develops a very deep, intimate understanding of the class and the individuals in it.
+The flexibility of soul required and the ever-changing demands on teachers are rather unique, for how we direct and work with the children is always changing for their consciousness is constantly evolving.
 The teacher has years to strengthen individuals where they are challenged, encourage greater self confidence, and help every child to meet with success.

 Conventional mainstream educational models were first introduced in India during colonial rule and the trend has been to over burden children with facts and information which are often irrelevant, disconnected, and devoid of meaning.
 Subjects are taught in very dry, abstracted ways with little relationship to reality and life.
 By only teaching to the intellect, personal creativity and imagination are suppressed and there is little encouragement or opportunity for free independent thinking and consideration of the many possibilities outside of the text book approved answers.
-In short, the capacities of children for creative problem solving, nuanced logic, and sequential thinking is diminished by only focussing on brain activity and giving the greatest importance to the retention of factual data.
+In short, the capacities of children for creative problem solving, nuanced logic, and sequential thinking is diminished by only focusing on brain activity and giving the greatest importance to the retention of factual data.

-Waldorf education strives to bring balance back into our lives by awakening the unrealized potential and nurturing the imagination of every child and providing opportunities for them to put their skills and gifts to practical use in the world.
-The teacher serves as a conductor of a diverse orchestra, working to bring together the performers to create beautiful music and harmonies.
-There are ample opportunities for soloists to share their gifts and inspire others but together, through our combined and cooperative efforts we can enthusiastically achieve something even greater, reaching new and unimagined heights.
-Through the wisdom of the curriculum which appropriately meets the child at every stage of their development, with their enthusiasm for the very process of learning rather than just the results, and their genuine love of the children, Waldorf teachers weave academic and social impulses together to strengthen and enliven our humanity and help create a world which is imbued with reverence, joy, and meaning.
+Waldorf education strives to restore balance by awakening the unrealized potential and nurturing the imagination of every child.
+It provides opportunities for children to apply their skills and gifts practically in the world.
+In a Waldorf school, the teacher serves as a conductor of a diverse orchestra, bringing together performers to create beautiful music and harmonies.
+While there are soloists who share their gifts and inspire others, it is through combined and cooperative efforts that something even greater can be achieved—reaching new and unimagined heights.
+The Waldorf curriculum is designed to meet each child at every stage of development, emphasizing the joy of learning and genuine love for the children.
+Waldorf teachers weave academic and social impulses together, strengthening and enlivening our humanity.
+Ultimately, they contribute to sculpting the future through the human virtues of truth, beauty, and goodness.
 In short, Waldorf teachers help to sculpt the future through the human virtues of truth, beauty, and goodness.

 Learning is a life long endeavor and this is even more true for Waldorf teachers.
 In a world of rapid changes and the demands of meeting the changing consciousness of growing children, a Waldorf teacher must be committed and steadfastly engaged in efforts to further their professional development.
 Our teachers receive extensive training from experienced, trained teachers and mentors as well as regularly attending training workshops and conferences throughout India and the world.